When is it possible to see without looking? When a person suffers from blindsight.

 It’s important to understand what a cortically blind person is not able to see before we go on to explore what they can.
-Someone who is cortically blind cannot read a book, watch a film, walk to the bus stop or recognise friends or family.
+Someone who is cortically blind cannot read a book, watch a film, walk to the bus stop or recognize friends or family.

 However, they are able to guess, with more accuracy than if by chance, where a light is flashing, or movements.
 Remarkably, they can also see emotions and whether a person is looking at them or not.

-Pictures of faces were presented to TD.
+Pictures of faces were presented to TN.
 There was a mixture of pictures; some showed faces looking directly at TD, in others their gaze was averted.
 TN correctly identified the faces staring at him.
 Brain activity in the amygdala, an area thought to be responsible for processing emotions and threats, spiked when TN looked at the direct gazes.

-Not only can cortically blind patients tell whether a person is looking at them, they can also correctly identify emotions.
+Not only can cortically blind patients tell whether a person is looking at them, but they can also correctly identify emotions.